MTDOJRP/docs/docs/fire-ems/information/trainingDocuments/EMS/patientAssessment.md

 Pain assessment is always an ongoing process rather than a single event, as the patient’s level of pain may change drastically depending on the situation.
 If you think your patient is in pain, you should use the Mnemonic OPQRST (Onset, Provocation, Quality, Radiation, Severity, Time).

 Onset - When did the pain Start?
-What were you doing when it started?<br>
+What were you doing when it started?<br/>
-Provocation - Does anything calm the pain or make it worse?<br>
+Provocation - Does anything calm the pain or make it worse?<br/>
 Quality - What does the pain feel like?
-Describe what you feel.<br>
+Describe what you feel.<br/>
 Radiation - Does pain go anywhere?
-If so, where?<br>
+If so, where?<br/>
-Severity - Rate your pain on a scale of 1 to 10, 1 being the least severe and 10 being the most severe.<br>
+Severity - Rate your pain on a scale of 1 to 10, 1 being the least severe and 10 being the most severe.<br/>
-Time - How long has the pain been going on?<br>
+Time - How long has the pain been going on?<br/>

 If the patient’s vital signs change drastically and the patient seems to be in pain, act accordingly.